frankburgs/main/notes/facilities/readme.md

 # Docs
 - Always include callouts in diagrams.
-- Never use handwritten to communicate.
+- Never use handwritten to communicate, printed or virtual only.
-- Include temporary bracing.
+- Always include temporary bracing.